 If you're using a cannabis POS software that requires you to export spreadsheets of all your customers and importing it into a third-party SMS campaign system without properly filtering and segmenting your customer data, it's going to be hard to determine what's working and what's not.
 You want to be able to see the results of different marketing tests so you can optimize your SMS and MMS to perform better each time.

 With Meadow's cannabis marketing tool, you can track all your text campaign data right within your POS dashboard with on-screen analysis showing your ROI measurements, engagement, orders, promo codes used, and more.
 Because the texting platform is tied directly into the same system as your online menu, you can create promo codes as you craft a text campaign, and include a direct product link (ie. to the limited edition flower on your menu that just dropped) or a direct category link (ie to a menu page featuring all of your edibles) within your text campaigns, knowing that your inventory will always be accurate and up to date as customers redeem the promo codes to make purchases.

-If your cannabis dispensary is able to fix all five of these common cannabis marketing mistakes, you'll improve communication with your customers and patients, and build a loyalty community who share the joy of cannabis by bringing their friends and family to your businesss to learn about all of the many benefits of this amazing plant medicine.
+If your cannabis retail operation is able to fix all five of these common marketing mistakes, you'll improve communication with your customers and patients, and build a loyalty community who share the joy of cannabis by bringing their friends and family to your businesss to learn about all of the many benefits of this amazing plant medicine.